How-to guides

 Performing projections

 We can use \(L^2\) projection to find discrete counterparts of functions or transform from one finite element basis to another.
-Suppose we have \(u_0(x,y) = x^3 y^3\) defined on the boundary of the domain and want to find the corresponding discrete function which is extended by zero in the interior of the domain.
-You could explicitly assemble and solve the linear system corresponding to: find \(\widetilde{u_0} \in V_h\) satisfying
+For example, suppose we have \(u_0(x,y) = x^3 y^3\) defined on the boundary of the domain and want to find the corresponding discrete function which is extended by zero in the interior of the domain.
+Technically, you could explicitly assemble and solve the linear system corresponding to: find \(\widetilde{u_0} \in V_h\) satisfying

 \[\int_{\partial \Omega} \widetilde{u_0} v\,\mathrm{d}s = \int_{\partial \Omega} u_0 v\,\mathrm{d}s\quad \forall v \in V_h.\]

-However, this is so common that we have a shortcut project():
+However, this is so common that we have a shortcut command project():

 >>> import numpy as np